hossainsafwan/AndroidFundamentals/README.md

 Dagger is responsible for creating the application graph of an application which is all the classes of its app and its dependenices.

+### What is a Dagger?

+Dagger is a library which generates code to initialize classes by instantiating and providing all of its dependencies.
+It allows the developer to use a class without worrying about initializing all of its dependencies explicitly.

 ## Adding Dagger to a project

 In the app level build.gradle file add the following: